Cap-go/tutorials/src/content/plugins-tutorials/capacitor-print-webview.md

 ---
+title: Using capacitor-print-webview Package
-"title": "Using capacitor-print-webview Package", "description": "This tutorial will guide you on how to use the capacitor-print-webview package to print the webview in a Capacitor App.", "created_at": "2022-01-21",
+description: This tutorial will guide you on how to use the capacitor-print-webview package to print the webview in a Capacitor App.
-"published": true,
-"slug": "capacitor-print-webview"
+created_at: 2022-01-21
+published: true
+slug: capacitor-print-webview
 ---

 # Using capacitor-print-webview Package